Zelda fans: What you need to know about Nintendo’s long-awaited game

 (WJW) – Nintendo and nostalgia?
-Those go hand in hand for many… and it’s time to look forward to even more nostalgia coming up in May.
+Those go hand in hand for many — and it’s time to look forward to even more coming up in May.

 During the Nintendo Direct video presentation on September 13, 2022, the reveal of the game’s official name and launch date was released, along with a short trailer.

-According to Nintendo, the latest version of Link’s endless adventure will now take players, “Up into the skies with an expanded world that goes even beyond the lands of Hyrule.”
+According to Nintendo, the latest chapter of Link’s endless adventure will now take players, “Up into the skies with an expanded world that goes even beyond the lands of Hyrule.”

 On March 28, Nintendo released a long-awaited extended preview of Legend of Zelda: Tears of the Kingdom gameplay.